 1 second

-Moving traffic, Fast moving clouds Drivelapses
+Fast moving clouds

-15 – 30 seconds Moving shadows, Sun across sky (no clouds) (wide) Stars (15 – 60 seconds)
+Sun across sky (no clouds) (wide)

-Longer Fast growing plants (ex vines) (90 – 120 seconds) Construction projects (5min – 15min)
+Fast growing plants (ex vines) (90 – 120 seconds)

 Once you select your time interval that you want. set the camera down and wait.
 You can also place the GoPro on a egg timer(something that move very even and slow) to create a moving time lapse.
 So now you let your camera shoot for about 30 mins and you have all these files on the GoPro and you now need to get them into a video.
 This video below will show you how to do it, Please watch and enjoy!